jselmani/Cyclops/README.md

 * When a User attempts to log in, and fails, the System must let the User know why they cannot begin their session.

 #### The Database Requirements
-* A Database will be built in order to store data that is being read from the VR Headset and its peripheral device.
-Data from the database will also be retrieved for analysis.
+* A Database will be designed and built in order to store and retrieve data, following the rules below:
 	* The user passwords will be hashed,
 	* The data will only be accessible by an Admin.
 	* The Admin login credentials will be basic and unchangeable for simplicity.
 	* The database will consist of multiple tables – each table will hold the data of a scene that has been run by a user.
-* Data must be able to be written to the database in near real-time without fault.
+	* Data from the headset technology and its peripherals will be written to a .CSV file and stored into a file system
-	* The language that will be used is yet to be determined.
+		* The file will be referenced by the database for extraction, limiting database resources.

 #### The Scene Requirements
 * The scene will be generated by the Unity Game Engine.
 * In order to benefit Dr. Coleshill's research, it will be mocked to a cockpit of some kind, either a plane or a spaceship for added fun.
-* The scene will start as a static scene
 * Initially, we plan on designing and working with a static scene.
-Depending on how fast the development progresses, we will implement a dynamic scene that incorporates movement within the scene.
+	* Depending on how fast the development progresses, we will implement a dynamic scene that incorporates movement within the scene.

 #### The VR Sensor Extraction Requirements
 * The client has requested that the extracted data is in real-time.
 We have two methods to bring this to fruition.
 	* The data extracted will be time stamped in order for the admin to be able to analyze the data efficiently
+	* The data will be written to a .CSV file where the data will be extracted at intervals between 50-200 milliseconds
-	* When the data extraction is successful, if the project is near completion and time remains we may attempt to give a visual representation of the data within:
+	* When the data extraction is successful, if the project is near completion and time permits we may attempt to give a visual representation of the data within:
 		* The Oculus Rift display and/or
 		* The desktop environment - this would only be accessible to an admin so they may analyze the data as it is being written.
 * The Oculus Rift Headset and its peripheral technology uses C++ in it's SDK.